ThairSalas/thairsalas/README.md

 ## Hi there 👋

-⚛ I'm a physics undergrad student at the Universidad Veracruzana, I enjoy particle physics and gravity theory.
+⚛ I'm a physics undergrad student at the Universidad Veracruzana, I enjoy particle physics and gravitation theory.

 <!--
 ⚛ I'm a physics student, interested in high energy physics